 How do Nectar Points Work?

 Nectar Points can be earned by shopping at around 50 participating retailers, such as Sainsbury’s, Pizza Express, BP, British Gas, Argos and others.
 For a complete list see the Nectar website.
-Nectar points can also be earned by using the Nectar Credit Card or perhaps the Sainsbury’s purchase cards.
+Nectar points can also be earned by using the Nectar Credit Card or perhaps the Sainsbury’s purchase card.
 Nectar points are usually worth £0.05, but you may find even more value through Double Up vouchers or other offers from Nectar.

 Nectar points are earned on the Nectar Credit Card at a rate of 2 Nectar points/£1 spent (or 1 Nectar point/£1 at warehouse stores).
 Doing the math, given a Nectar point's £0.05 value, you earn 1% on general spending and 0.5% at warehouse retailers.